 The Common Core State Standards Initiative aims to regulate mathematics for students of all ages throughout the nation.
 Providing a very specific guideline from kindergarten to grade 12, the standards have greatly assisted schools in knowing what level of knowledge and skill a student should possess at a particular point in time.
 In addition to this uniformity, the initiative focuses on quality as well.
 It has taken measures to extinguish the false belief among citizens that the standards cater to the below average pupil only, causing a decline in the quality of education.
 The truth is that they have been designed to further strengthen the minds of students, in order to enable them to solve mathematical problems in innovative ways.
 After all, its objective is to “prepare America’s students for college and career.”

-There are still eight states in the country that have refused to adopt these standards: Texas, Alaska, Oklahoma, Virginia, Nebraska, Minnesota, South Carolina and Indiana.
+There are still eight states in the country that have refused to adopt these common core multiplication strategies for 3rd and 4th graders: Texas, Alaska, Oklahoma, Virginia, Nebraska, Minnesota, South Carolina and Indiana.
 The rest of the states have embraced the standards at various instances during the past few years, and it’s only a matter of time before the other ones decide to regularize their systems too.

 The common core math standards outline the entire course for a grade, but today multiplication is our main focus.
 I think we all remember how demanding multiplication used to seem at the age of ten, especially those pesky questions involving double-digit numbers.
 Honestly (embarrassingly), some of us still don’t get the hang of it.
 But don’t give up on your multiplication skills just yet.